-It is forbidden to eat pork.215 Jesus is said to have explained that one is defiled by what comes out of the mouth, not by what goes into it 216 and neither were the Israelites defiled when they did not practice circumcision in the wilderness.
-Before the inheritance of the land, however, there was a mass circumcision event217 because the wandering Israelites were wrong to forsake God's law and sought to return to compliance.
+It is forbidden to eat pork.
+Jesus is said to have explained that one is defiled by what comes out of the mouth, not by what goes into it.
+Likewise, neither were the Israelites defiled when they did not practice circumcision in the wilderness.
+Before the inheritance of the land, however, there was a mass circumcision event because the wandering Israelites were wrong to forsake God's law and sought to return to compliance.
 Eating pork is also wrong.
-Furthermore, the context of Jesus' words was nothing more than eating without first washing one's hands.218 The Gospel of Jesus Christ does not bless the flesh of swine.
-However, in a letter to Timothy, Paul does bless it directly219 following a few verses of sad irony about people in latter times following the teachings of hypocritical liars.
+Furthermore, the context of Jesus' words about defilement was nothing more than eating without first washing one's hands.
+The Gospel of Jesus Christ does not bless the flesh of swine.
+However, in a letter to Timothy, Paul does bless it directly following a few verses of sad irony about people in latter times following the teachings of hypocritical liars.
 In modern times, many so-called houses of God feast on swine every Sunday.
 Some do it in fellowship with preachers that preach the word of Paul and Jesus jointly but many do it in fellowship with a non-Levitical priesthood calling themselves the Lord's priests.
-Levites received no land during the inheritance of the land because their inheritance was to be the Lord's priests220 but now many churches seek to rob the Levites of their inheritance, as was the way in the ancient Kingdom of Israel.221 Rebellion against God's covenant with Abraham is preached in the open.
+Levites received no land during the inheritance of the land because their inheritance was to be the Lord's priests.
+Now many churches seek to rob the Levites of their inheritance, as was the way in the ancient Kingdom of Israel.
+Rebellion against God's covenant with Abraham is preached in the open.
 God's covenant with the Levites is ignored.
 Paul is elevated to the position at the top of the stairway to heaven.
 One wonders what will be the affiliations of the modernists when God's covenant with David is brought forward.

-213 Jeremiah 9:25-26.
-214 E.g.: Deuteronomy 10:16, Deuteronomy 30:6, Jeremiah 4:4, etc. 215 Leviticus 11:7, Deuteronomy 14:8.
-216 Matthew 15:17-20, Mark 7:15-19.
-217 Joshua 5:1-8.
-218 Matthew 15:1-2, Mark 7:5.
-219 1 Timothy 4:1-4.
-220 Deuteronomy 18:1-2.
-221 1 Kings 12:31.
+$^{213}$ Jeremiah 9:25-26. $^{214}$ E.g.: Deuteronomy 10:16, Deuteronomy 30:6, Jeremiah 4:4, etc. $^{215}$ Leviticus 11:7, Deuteronomy 14:8. $^{216}$ Matthew 15:16-20, Mark 7:14-19. $^{217}$ Joshua 5:2-8.

-In the way that Satan said to himself, "I can do anything because God has blessed me," the born again tradition among the Paulites teaches than one can engage in any manner of wickedness and God will forgive it and bless one's immortal soul with vast rewards as long a certain born again prayer is prayed at least once in one's life.
+In the way that Satan said to himself, "I can do anything because God has blessed me," the born again tradition among the Paulites teaches that one can engage in any manner of wickedness and God will forgive it and bless one's soul with vast rewards as long a certain born again prayer is prayed at least once in one's life.
 This is wrong.
 The covenant which the Paulites claim was nailed to the cross states that God will never forgive some things.